ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 **Please note that this upgrade is not backwards compatible with previous releases.
-Upgrades must be performed no later than Monday, December 7th at 11 p.m.
-UTC (6 p.m.
-EST).
+Upgrades must be performed no later than Monday, December 7th at 11 PM UTC (6 PM EST).
 The upgrade, which was originally scheduled around mid December, is now being expedited to fix an important token unlocking bug.
 We urge everyone in the community to upgrade as soon as possible in order to ensure that their nodes are not affected.**